 Our innovations and efforts in delivering a closed-loop experience has made Baidu app increasingly valuable to users.
 In addition to searching for information and knowledge, people come to Baidu app to look for ways to fulfill their needs.
 We have enabled them to order services, purchase products and interacted with industry experts and others without leaving Baidu app.

 Here are some metrics to share.
 84% of our DAU in June were locking users, that's up from 76% a year ago.
 People have discovered that their user experience within Baidu app continues to improve once they are locked in.
-Quarterly GMV facilitated by Baidu search, [indiscernible] grow by about 127% year-over-year.
+Quarterly GMV facilitated by Baidu search, [indiscernible] [LotSmart] grow by about 127% year-over-year.
 In particular, during the 618 Shopping Festival, GMV increased by about 260% year-over-year.

 In June, while 130,000 industry experts actively signed up for our instant replies future, up from about 100,000 in March.
 Total daily instant replies increased by about 190% year-over-year, up about 30% from March.